sebv/node-wd-sync/README.markdown

 called as the last command just before the fiber is closed.

 The example below is using the mocha test framework.
-Notice that the usual 'done' callback is already managed by SodaCan, so can be omited.
+Notice that the usual 'done' callback is already managed by WdWrap, so can be omited.

 Also note that the browser parameter is a function returning the browser so that the browser object initialization can be delayed.